How long is labour?

 Quick Tips for New Parents is our "channel" of bite sized advice for new or expecting parents.
 If you find this tip useful, why not check out our Tik Tok where we post similar videos daily.

+So how long is the average labour?
 During the first stage of labour contractions make your cervix soften and gradually dilate.
 This is usually the longest stage of labour.
 Whilst it's tempting to count your labour from the very first twinge, which is why sometimes friend and family will say that their labour lasted three days, the midwife counts 'established labour' from when you're 4cm dilated and having regular contractions.

 For a first time mum, from the start of established labour to being fully dilated usually takes, on average 8 - 12 hours.
 For a second or third pregnancy it can be a lot quicker.